Laserbeam31/bts-touring-networking-documentation-public/bts_touring_cisco_ap_details.md

 2. **Update the documentation according to the new configuration changes!!** At very least, the documentation should have its copy of the running config updated.
 If a major change has been made, the expolanatory must also be updated.
 Configuration changes made via the web interface have the effect, under the hood, of changing the running config.
-Using the web interface to make configuration changes is therefore no excuse for not updating this documentation's copy of the cunning config!
+Using the web interface to make configuration changes is therefore no excuse for not updating this documentation's copy of the running config!

 Running configuration:
 ----------------------